Gateway Monitoring for High Availability

 - In the

-1is the index to the router if it is already configured via the Avi UI.
+1is the router index, if it is already configured via the Avi UI.

 - In the

-10.10.71.0/24is the interface network on the SE through which the router being monitored is reachable.
+10.10.71.0/24is the Service Engine interface network, through which the monitored router is reachable.